 Well, that’s the gist of things.
 The story follows some kids trying to make it to the bottom.
 Except, they aren’t allowed to, because they aren’t white whistles.
 Whistles, for some reason, everyone going down The abyss brings a whistle with him.
 You can see them as a sort of ranking, the highest being white.
 And every rank has a limit on how deep one is allowed to go.
 Anyway, our protagonist of course wants to be a white whistle, and go see what’s at the very bottom of this cursed hole.

 Yeah, it’s time to present the different characters.
 Now, this is where spoilers are gonna start flowing.
 So if you haven’t watched Made in Abyss yet, I suggest that you stop reading here.

-As always, gotta start with the protagonist.
-I present you Riko.
+As always, you gotta start a review with the protagonist.
+This Made in Abyss review will be no different.
+Having said that, I present you Riko.

 She’s the naive and upbeat kind of protagonist.
 She’s also 12, but somehow, she’s drawn like she’s 7.
 Actually, all characters that are around 12 years old are drawn as if they were 7.
 It’s a bit unsettling, and because of that, it’s easy to think the characters are kids when they are more like young teenagers really.

 Now about Riko, she wants to follow in her mom’s footsteps.
 Her mom as a white whistle and went on a journey to reach the bottom of The Abyss.
 I think it is quite easy to criticize how Riko is written if you don’t think carefully.